• About

 19 Wednesday Sep 2012

-Posted by Candia in History, News, Social Comment
+Posted History, News, Social Comment

 Argyll and Sutherland Highlanders, Camp Bastion, Philip Hammond, Saturday, Scotland, Second Battle of Ypres, Stirling Castle, Trojan War, Yorkshire Regiment